PinePeakDigital/beepad/README.md

 ```

 If the note doesn't exist yet, it will be created instantly.
 If it does exist, you'll join the existing note.

+### Collaborative Features

+#### User Highlights
+- Each user's edits are highlighted in their chosen color
+- Highlights gradually fade over days, showing the age of changes
+- Customize your highlight color in the settings
+- Colors are remembered per device using cookies

 ### Version History